Whales and Wilderness Kayak Adventure: Premium 7-Day Resort and Glamping Package

 - Large wood-heated, common area and dining tent

-- Spacious safari sleeping tents on platforms with comfy cots
+- Spacious safari sleeping tents on wood platforms with comfy beds

 - Hot water showers